sifoo12023/testMD/README.md

-# testMD
+# How does Markdown work
-This sample file was copied from [stackEdit.io](https://stackEdit.io) directly without changing.
+This sample file was copied from [stackEdit.io](https://stackEdit.io) directly without changing, please read the code for this markdown page and figure out the syntax for how to create the readme page.

 # Welcome to StackEdit!